-If you’re worried about contacting somebody about knives and would like to talk things through with someone then call the Meic helpline.
+If you’re worried about contacting somebody about knives and want to talk things through with someone, then call the Meic helpline.
 Meic is a free and confidential helpline for children and young people in Wales.
-They don’t judge, their advisers are there to listen, give information and help you help yourself to find a resolution on anything that’s worrying you.
-If you’re scared of contacting somebody then they can do this with you as they also offer a service called advocacy.
-They can set up a three way call and can talk to someone on your behalf.
+They don’t judge, their advisers are there to listen, give information and help you help yourself to find a resolution to anything that’s worrying you.
+If you’re scared of contacting somebody, then they can do this with you as they also offer a service called advocacy.
+They can set up a three-way call and can talk to someone on your behalf.
 Call (080880 23456), text (84001) or chat online (www.meic.cymru) between 8am and midnight every day.

 What do I do if someone has been stabbed?

-Although a stab wound usually causes a small opening at the skin it may go very deep, causing serious damage to the body.
-You need to give first aid quickly if someone’s been stabbed as their life could be at risk.
+Although a stab wound usually causes a small opening in the skin, it may go very deep, causing serious damage to the body.
+You need to give first aid quickly if someone’s been stabbed as their lives could be at risk.

 If you find yourself in a situation where someone has been stabbed you need to try and stay calm and follow these steps:

 1. Call 999 for an ambulance.

 2. Apply pressure directly over the wound to stem the bleeding (wear protective gloves if available)